simon-stahlberg/mimir/README.md

 ## Getting Started (C++)

 See [build](docs/BUILD.md) for how to compile Mimir, and [examples](docs/EXAMPLES_CPP.md) for how to use the C++ library.

-## Technical Overview

-- **PDDL Parser:**
-  Mimir uses the [Loki](https://github.com/drexlerd/Loki) parser for handling PDDL files.
-  Loki defines the grammar using the [Boost](https://www.boost.org/) library, enabling it to generate highly informative error messages for syntactically incorrect input.

-- **Lifted Successor Generator:**
-  The library implements a lifted successor generator based on the method presented in the paper *"Lifted Successor Generation by Maximum Clique Enumeration"* by Simon Ståhlberg (ECAI 2023).
-  This generator natively supports `:strips` and `:negative-preconditions`, while other precondition features are compiled away.

-- **State Representation:**
-  States are represented using a bitset that encodes the truth values of ground atoms.
-  While modern grounded planners often use Finite Domain Representation (FDR/SAS+), this approach is challenging to adopt in a lifted setting.
-  Given that both grounded and lifted settings are supported by the library, the bitset representation ensures consistency across both approaches.

 ## Getting Involved